MatveiT/Computations-on-algebraic-structures-1/README.md

 ```

 **Equations**:
-Given an expression object (of degree 3 or 4), this method expands it in the way that is described in the article [1] to obtain a system of equations on $K$ that vanishes.
+Given an expression object (of degree 3 or 4), this method expands it in the way that is described in the article [1] to obtain a system of polynomials on $K$ that vanish.
 The output is a polynomial object $P$ that has to be equal to zero in $A$, which means that the field coefficients of each base vector of $P$ are equal to zero in $K$.

 `
 myExpression.equations();
 `

-**Degree**: `myExpression.degree` gives 3 or 4 that represents the number of factors in the expression
+**Degree**: `myExpression.degree` gives 3 or 4 that represents the number of factors in the expression;

-**Type**: `myExpression.type` gives the string 'expression'
+**Type**: `myExpression.type` gives the string 'expression';

-**Value**: `myExpression.value` is nested arrays of objects containing Monomial or Action objects
+**Value**: `myExpression.value` is nested arrays of objects containing Monomial or Action objects;

-**Read**: `myExpression.read` give a human readable string that represents the expression
+**Read**: `myExpression.read` give a human readable string that represents the expression.

 **Product**:
 Remark: this method can be applied on any nested arrays of Monomial, Field and Action objects, not only on the particular case of class Expression objects.